Aerva javanica: Uses

 This herb is deep rooted, and is used as soil binder in desert reclamation.
 It is used for fuel and for fodder for goats.
 In traditional medicine the seeds are believed to cure headaches.
 A gargle is made from the plant to try to treat toothache.

-The plant has naturalised in northern regions of Australia, as an alien introduction, and is cultivated and utilised by the indigenous peoples.
+The plant has naturalised in northern regions of Australia, as an alien introduction, and is cultivated and utilised by the indigenous peoples of some countries.
 The thick, white inflorescences have traditionally been harvested in Arabia for stuffing cushions and saddle pads.
 Today, the soft fibres are still used as kapok for pillows.
 It is called Bilhangga in the languages of the Yindjibarndi and Ngarluma people, the English term is Kapok Bush.